Time zone

 A time zone is an area which observes a uniform standard time for legal, commercial and social purposes.
 Time zones tend to follow the boundaries between countries and their subdivisions instead of strictly following longitude, because it is convenient for areas in frequent communication to keep the same time.

-All time zones are defined as offsets from Coordinated Universal Time (UTC), ranging from UTC−12:00 to UTC+14:00.
-The offsets are usually a whole number of hours, but a few zones are offset by an additional 30 or 45 minutes, such as in India, South Australia and Nepal.

-Some areas of higher latitude use daylight saving time for about half of the year, typically by adding one hour to local time during spring and summer.
+Each time zone is defined by a standard offset from Coordinated Universal Time (UTC).
+The offsets range from UTC−12:00 to UTC+14:00, and are usually a whole number of hours, but a few zones are offset by an additional 30 or 45 minutes, such as in India and Nepal.
+Some areas in a time zone may use a different offset for part of the year, typically one hour ahead during spring and summer, a practice known as daylight saving time (DST).

 List of UTC offsets

 In the table below, the locations that use daylight saving time (DST) are listed in their UTC offset when DST is not in effect.
 When DST is in effect, approximately during spring and summer, their UTC offset is increased by one hour (except for Lord Howe Island, where it is increased by 30 minutes).
 For example, during the DST period California observes UTC−07:00 and the United Kingdom observes UTC+01:00.